NavyaG-lab/Tech-writer/airflow.md

 Wait until it's created and you can access https://cantareira-x-airflow.nubank.com.br/admin/ and then you can upsert the new airflow to the main DNS.

+If this does not work, try to ssh (instructions below) in the new instance and see if there are any units that failed to start (there is a concurrency issue here)

+`$ systemctl list-units --state=failed`

+If there is any, try to restart them.
+Example for the `nginx.service` unit:

+`$ sudo systemctl restart nginx.service`

+If this solved the issue you may continue, otherwise you will have to find the problem first.

 `Airflow.upsert_alias!("x")`

 then you need to delete the old airflow